create3000/x_ite/docs/_posts/components/RigidBodyPhysics/RigidBody.md

 ### SFBool [in, out] **fixed** FALSE

-Fixed indicates whether body is able to move.
+*fixed* indicates whether body is able to move.

 #### Hint